 During the course, you will practice and become fluent with the identity models through class discussion, hands-on activities, and lectures.
-You are expected gradually to apply and correctly use terms, such as model minority, assimilation, prejudice, civil rights, racism, white privilege, and affirmative action during class discussions.
-You will also identify and critically analyze such terms in the context of contemporary Asian American history based on the two required readings below.
+You are expected gradually to apply and correctly use terms, such as model minority, assimilation, prejudice, microaggressions, civil rights, racism, white privilege, and affirmative action during class discussions.
+You will also identify and critically analyze such terms in the context of contemporary Asian American history based on the required readings (See the list of required readings on Canvas).
 You will reflect on what you learn for each lecture and worksheets as part of your grade.
 Throughout the course, you will identify the need for inclusiveness in U.S. society by finding similarities and differences among ethnic groups in America.

 You will also learn basic library research skills in order to translate your academic skills into other disciplines.
-You will learn to use various information sources, such as databases, reference books, audiovisuals, and microfilm, to validate your points of view in your papers.
+You will learn to use various information sources (e.g., databases, reference books, and audiovisuals) to validate your points of view in your papers.
 For the final project, you will choose a topic of your choice related to contemporary Asian American issues and present your ideas both verbally and in writing at the end of the class.